MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Remove-MgBetaIdentityConditionalAccessAuthenticationContextClassReference.md

 ## SYNOPSIS
 Delete an authenticationContextClassReference object that's not published or used by a conditional access policy.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgIdentityConditionalAccessAuthenticationContextClassReference](/powershell/module/Microsoft.Graph.Identity.SignIns/Remove-MgIdentityConditionalAccessAuthenticationContextClassReference?view=graph-powershell-1.0)

 ## SYNTAX